-In the nineteenth century, many Americans believed in Manifest Destiny, an idea that it was the destiny of the United States to expand across all of North America.
-American newspaper publishers Joseph Pulitzer and William Randolph Hearst fueled American patriotism by reporting sensational stories about Spanish brutality in Cuba.
-The United States tried to purchase Cuba from Spain four times in the nineteenth century.
-Spain's empire in the Caribbean was crumbling and Spain might have agreed to sell Cuba if the Americans offered a more reasonable price.
+In the nineteenth century, many Americans believed in Manifest Destiny, an idea the United States should control or influence North and South America and the Caribbean islands.
+American newspaper publishers Joseph Pulitzer and William Randolph Hearst fueled American public spirit by reporting sensational stories about Spanish brutality in Cuba.
+The United States had tried to purchase Cuba from Spain four times in the nineteenth century.
+Spain's empire in the Caribbean was crumbling and many Americans believed Spain might agree to sell Cuba if the price was right.

-The sinking of the USS Mane led to the Spanish-American War.
+The sinking of the USS Maine led to the Spanish-American War.